simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 There's not yet any visual reminder when cost or value mode is active;
 for now pressing `b` `b` `v` should reliably reset to normal mode.

-With `--watch` active, if you save an edit to the journal file while viewing the transaction screen in cost or value mode, the `B`/`V` keys will stop working.
-To work around, press `g` to force a manual reload, or exit the transaction screen.

 `q` quits the application.

 Additional screen-specific keys are described below.